holistic-web/toolbox/toolbox-layout/README.md

 It is published on npm at: https://www.npmjs.com/package/toolbox-layout

-A demo can be found here: #TODO
+A demo can be found here: https://toolbox-layout-stories.firebaseapp.com

 ## Usage
 To use this library in a Vue app, simply include: